geoff-maddock/chat-hack-workspace/README.md

         - Individual - Specific Items
   - [] Allow the goal sets to be referenced in the chat for alignment
   - [] Add action to create a list of tasks to align with a goal

+  ### Questions & Bugs
+  - How to identify the user?
+Currently no auth.
+Azure Token?
+  - Sync this data to a database so that it can be accessed from multiple devices.